arsartori/znuny/README.md

 # Znuny
-This is the first version I've used: 6.0.36
+This is the simple version of howto create a Znuny Docker Container.
+Version: 6.0.37

 ## Build Docker Container
+``
 docker build -t znuny:6.0.37 .
+``

 ## Run
 ``